 Air Fried Wontons

-With the success of the spring rolls, I was encouraged to try my own fried wonton recipe in the air fryer.
-These start with raw meat (you can use ground beef, ground pork, or ground turkey) seasoned with minced onion, garlic powder, and pepper.
-I wrapped them in a pre-made wonton wrapper then sealed them shut with some water.
+With the success of the spring rolls, I was encouraged to try my own fried beef wonton recipe in the air fryer.
+These start with raw meat (you can use ground beef like I do, ground pork, or ground turkey).
+After seasoning them per my recipe, I wrapped them in a pre-made wonton wrapper then sealed them shut with some water.
 Like the spring rolls, I brushed the outside with a little sesame oil, and cooked them.
 Not only did they crisp-up nicely, but the raw meat cooked through without a problem.
 The ground meat did add some additional oil to the dish (as you can see in the photo above), but it didn’t feel nearly as greasy as when I deep fry them.
 The air fryer has a basket that allows excess oil to drain off, so the items didn’t sit in their grease while cooking.

 Air Fryer Bacon-Wrapped Shrimp

 I found this recipe in this online air fryer cookbook here, but really, no recipe is needed.
 I simply wrapped the shrimp in the bacon, and let the air fryer do its thing.
 It took a few batches (since the space in the air fryer is limited), but it was totally worth it.
 Easy and delicious, and the basket let the bacon grease drain off the food while it cooked.
 The meat cooked through thoroughly without issue.